 Masood said that she “urges members of the public not to break the law” when asked about the Beijing-imposed national security law.
 She added that lawyers can educate the public if people find some areas of the legislation vague, and that it was “very negative” to say that “the rule of law is dead.”

-Pro-establishment lawmakers have questioned whether the legal aid mechanism was being abused for benefiting some lawyers disproportionately, with some suggesting that legal aid applicants should be able to choose their legal representatives should their application be approved.
+Pro-establishment lawmakers have questioned whether the legal aid mechanism was being abused for benefiting some lawyers disproportionately, with some suggesting that legal aid applicants should not be able to choose their legal representatives should their application be approved.

 While she refused to comment of the pro-establishment camp’s criticism, Masood, who was on the Legal Aid Panel of Solicitors, said that “it is important to keep Legal Aid as it is.”